In most cases, Technical Analysis Software empowers fools to make even more mistakes. Sol Palha

 Q: Is expensive technical analysis software necessary for successful trading?

 A: No, expensive technical analysis software is unnecessary for successful trading.
 Free charting tools are available online that can be customized to fit individual needs.
-It is more important to gain a solid understanding of mass psychology and focus on a few specific technical analysis indicators that resonate with your trading style.
+It is more critical to understand mass psychology and focus on a few specific technical analysis indicators that resonate with your trading style.

 More Must-Reads: Compelling Articles You Don’t Want to Miss